Mental Health Resources

 In November of 2019, the City of Stow formed a group of community leaders and stakeholders to address the rising number of suicides in Stow and surrounding communities.
 The goal of this group is to provide residents with the proper resources and information and ensure that all community members know that they are never alone.

-The outbreak of coronavirus disease 2019 (COVID-19) may be stressful for people.
-Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
+Fear and anxiety can be overwhelming and cause strong emotions in adults and children.
 Coping with stress will make you, the people you care about, and your community stronger.
 Everyone reacts differently to stressful situations.

 - Addiction Helpline